pinout-xyz/Pinout.xyz/README.md

 This license includes the 'pinout-graphic-horizontal' files located in the `graphics` directory and the 'pi-orientation' graphic located in `resources`, which are provided to permit commercial use; specifically publication in books and magazines with appropriate attribution.

+The flags in `resources/flags` are from [flag-icons](https://github.com/lipis/flag-icons) and are MIT licensed, see `resources/flags/LICENSE`.
+The Spanish flag is the civil version, with the coat of arms removed to keep the file small.
+To add a flag for a new language, take the 4x3 SVG for the country you want from that project.

 The license excludes all board photography which has been supplied by manufacturers or customers via PR without any explicit license grant, or supplied under the implicit permission of my (@Gadgetoid) employment at Pimoroni.
 Re-use of product photography is normally assumed to be implicitly permitted for resale or promotional purposes, but I cannot pass a nebulous, implicit license on for re-use.
 YMMV.

 If you copy and re-use this website henceforth, I would prefer full attribution in the page footer, for example: